gustrd/hippo/README.md

 # Next Steps

-- Benchmark Consistency: Assess the repeatability and reliability of the benchmark results.
+- Benchmark Consistency: Enhance the repeatability and reliability of the benchmark results.

 - Generation Methodology: Explore the merits and demerits of deterministic versus non-deterministic translation.